Valokoodari/advent-of-code/2021/README.md

 # Advent of Code 2021

-This year I'm solving the puzzles of [Advent of Code](https://adventofcode.com/2021) with Python.
+This year I'm solving the puzzles of [Advent of Code](https://adventofcode.com/2021) with Python and Rust.

 ## Rankings
 ```